 I am currently Professor of Developmental Psychology in Society in the School of Experimental Psychology at the University of Bristol.
 I have been a research fellow at Cambridge University and University College London, a visiting scientist at MIT and a faculty professor at Harvard.
 I have been awarded an Alfred Sloan Fellowship in neuroscience, the Young Investigator Award from the International Society of Infancy Researchers, the Robert Fantz memorial award and voted to Fellowship status by the society of American Psychological Science.
-I am also a Fellow of the Society of Biology (UK) and the Royal Institution of Great Britain.
+I am also a Fellow of the Royal Society of Biology (UK) and the Royal Institution of Great Britain.

 I have diverse research interests including the origins of supernatural beliefs, intuitive theory formation, object representation, spatial cognition, inhibitory control and general cognitive development conducted at my labs at the Bristol Cognitive Development Centre which opened in 2001.